Xpertians/ossbomer-schema/README.md

 # ossbomer-schema

-SBOM Schema Validation for SPDX and CycloneDX 📜✅
+SBOM Schema Validation for SPDX and CycloneDX.

 ossbomer-schema is a Python library that validates Software Bill of Materials (SBOMs) against SPDX and CycloneDX schemas.
 It ensures SBOMs are properly formatted in JSON and XML before further analysis.